jack-charles/GuitarStringTension/README.md

 Known issues:
 * Deleting a guitar sometimes causes an error if used excessively.
 Use with caution.
-* Unit changes after data input will calculate tension correctly, however the unit text by the results only updates when a new guitar is added.
-A clumsy solution is availble but commented out at the moment (see lines 122 and 123)

 <img width="1443" height="942" alt="image" src="https://github.com/user-attachments/assets/ccbbf50a-21f7-4bb5-a6df-bed4fda3cac7" />